Here’s the transcript:

 The beauty of using photography as a means of therapy is that you don’t need to go to art school.
 Anyone can take photos, and even short courses can improve your skills and add to your innate creative abilities.
 Here are some steps to take that will help make your photography more therapeutic:

-World through the lens
+The world through the lens

 Looking at the world as a photographer – constantly looking for the perfect shot to capture – allows you to view the world in a more objective and thoughtful manner.
 Start seeing art in the ordinary sights around you.
 Look at a scene and imagine describing it in detail, like the soft streams of orange light coming in through the window.
 Finding meaning and beauty in the world around you can be a vital first step in healing.